-Before we start the escorts script installation, there are a couple of prerequisites that need to be met in order to install it successfully (we recommend, if possible, hosting your site on server with control panels cPanel / Plesk ), and use SSD(recommended) storage, 4 GB Memory(recommended), 2 Core Processor.
+Before we start the escorts script installation, there are a couple of prerequisites that need to be met in order to install it successfully (we recommend, if possible, hosting your site on server with control panels cPanel / Plesk ), with SSD DISK(recommended) storage, 4 GB Memory(recommended), 2 Core Processor.

 If you don’t have a host provider already, we have a recommendation:

-Just signup for an Amazon AWS account and we will make the server configuration and script installation.
+Just signup for an Amazon AWS account and we will do the server configuration and script installation, for free.

 - Instance location: The closer your instance is to you, the performance will be better.

 - Choose your instance plan:

 – Multiple server locations(improve region speed performances)

 Whether you have a dedicated server or VPS hosting server, it needs to meet the following requirements:

 - MySQL 5.6 or greater OR MariaDB 10.0 or greater

 - Apache 2.2 or greater (with mod_mysql,mod_mysqli, mod_xml, mod_zlib, php zip) / NGINX server